 The most common ingredients found in Taiwanese food include pork, chicken, seafood, soy, and rice.
 Beef is present, but far less common given the strong Buddhist culture and longstanding beliefs surrounding the importance of cows in agriculture.

 Due to a portion of Taiwan lying in the sub-tropical zone, the island is blessed with a wide variety of local fruits and produce.
 Look for papayas, mangoes, starfruit, melons and citrus fruits.
-Other agricultural products found in Taiwan include tea, rice, corn, pork, beef, fish, and poultry – especially in Yilan, which is known for its prized duck.
+Other agricultural products found in Taiwan include tea, rice, corn, and poultry – especially in Yilan, which is known for its prized duck.

 Sauces and spices play an integral role in Taiwanese food.
 Items like soy sauce, Chinese rice wine, fermented black beans, pickled mustard greens, and chili peppers factor in heavily in most dishes.
 Taiwanese palates are more used to milder foods so look for spicy dishes, especially those from the Sichuan province, to be more mild than you would find in mainland China.